Reformations in Europe

 Objectives and Content

-The course provides an overview of the history of Protestant Reformation in Europe, with a focus on selected European regions (mainly East-Central and South Eastern Europe, and the Nordic countries), processes (denomination-building, Counter-Reformation) and concepts (confessionalization, social discipline, ethno-denominational communities ).
+The course aims to provide an overview of the history of Protestant Reformation in Europe, with a focus on selected European regions (mainly East-Central and South Eastern Europe, and the Nordic countries), processes (denomination-building, Counter-Reformation) and concepts (confessionalization, social discipline, ethno-denominational communities).
 The course also aims to offer an introduction into the various approaches and currents in Reformation historiography.

 - has a general knowledge of European Reformation history and its long-term consequences, with a focus on the regions mentioned above; a general knowledge of central processes and concepts connected to the Reformation; a general knowledge of major currents in Reformation historiography

 - has the capability of producing a text in accordance with the relevant rules for academic writing.